 - Upset stomach or throwing up.

-- This drug may cause you to pass urine more often.
-To keep from having sleep problems, try to take before 6 pm.
+- This drug may cause your child to pass urine more often.
+To keep your child from having sleep problems, try to give this drug before 6 pm.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

 - Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Keep a list of all your child’s drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your child’s doctor.